aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 ## Solution overview

 We use the [California Housing Dataset](https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_california_housing.html) as a training dataset for this post and train an ML model to predict the median house value for each district.
 We add this data to Snowflake as a new table.
 We create a custom training container which downloads data directly from the Snowflake table into the training instance **_rather than first downloading the data into an S3 bucket_**.
 Once the data is downloaded into the training instance, the custom training script performs data preparation tasks and then trains the machine learning model using the [XGBoost Estimator](https://sagemaker.readthedocs.io/en/stable/frameworks/xgboost/using_xgboost.html).
-All code for this blog post including the SageMaker Snowflake notebook is available in this [GitHub repo](https://github.com/aws-samples/amazon-sagemaker-w-snowflake-as-datasource).
+All code for this blog post is available in this [GitHub repo](https://github.com/aws-samples/amazon-sagemaker-w-snowflake-as-datasource).

 ![Architecture](img/snowflake-sagemaker-Page-2.png)